 B. Tech.
-III (CSE) Semester - V OBJECT ORIENTED TECHNOLOGY (CORE ELECTIVE-1) CS329
+III (CSE) Semester - V OBJECT ORIENTED TECHNOLOGY (INSTITUTE ELECTIVE-1) CS361

-1. Course Outcomes (COs): At the end of the course, students will be able to acquire knowledge about the Project development life cycle, software requirements, model CO1 | concepts.
+1. (1.
+Course Outcomes (COs): At th At the end of the course, students will be able to CO1 acquire knowledge about the Project development life cycle, software requirements, model concepts.
 CO2 apply models' concepts for different perspective to solve the given problem statement.
-CO3 | analyze the problem requirement, refinement of requirement, model and resolve errors.
+CO3 analyze the problem requirement, refinement of requirement, model and resolve errors.
 CO4 evaluate object oriented models using various testing concepts and matrices.
 CO5 utilize the standard tools for the design and development of solution for given problems.